Takeshi-Sakamoto5/Natural-Language-OS/README.md

 between destinations

-in quiet gaps of travel

 An OS born from mobility and language.

-12. Relationship to ArcOS — PolyAgora’s Origin Engine
+🔗 Relationship to ArcOS

 PolyAgora evolved directly from ArcOS.

 ArcOS provided:

-Arc’s abstraction engine
+abstraction engine

 deterministic reasoning

-stable single-vector cognition

-PolyAgora extends it by adding:

-Ann (ethical inverse)

-Saku (orthogonal complement)

-Six processing modules

-Three reasoning layers
+PolyAgora adds:

+ethical inversion

+orthogonal complement

+six-module architecture

+three-layer output

-Multi-set cognitive dynamics
+multi-set dynamics

-Collective multi-agent intelligence
+collective intelligence

-ArcOS = Arc rendered as an OS
-PolyAgora = Arc + counter-vectors + multi-agent intelligence

-ArcOS GitHub:
+GitHub:
 https://github.com/Takeshi-Sakamoto5/ArcOS

-13. License
+📜 License

 CC BY-NC-SA 4.0
-Attribution required, non-commercial, share alike.
+Attribution required
+Non-commercial
+Share alike

-14. Final Note — The New Era of OS Creation
+✨ Final Note — The New Era of OS Creation

 No code.
 No traditional engineering.

-PolyAgora demonstrates that prompt-architecture is an executable cognitive program — and that natural language itself has become an OS design language.
+PolyAgora shows that prompt-architecture is an executable cognitive program — and natural language itself has become an OS design language.

 A new era of OS creation has begun.